Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 ## Getting started

->These instructions will help you set up and run this code on your local machine for development and testing purposes.
+>These instructions will help you set up and run this code on your local machine for development and testing purposes **only**.
 See deployment for notes for information on how to deploy the project on a live system.

 This code was developed and tested using a Mac running OSX Catalina 10.15.3 and Mac OSX HighSierra 10.13.6.
 Further testing has verified this code on a Mac runnning OSX Big Sur 11.2.
 Subsequent instructions are provided _only_ for installing it on an OSX system.